metas-mk/100-days-of-code/r2-log.md

   - ```State``` is a javascipt object that contains data relevant to a component
   - updating ```state``` on a component causes the component to (almost) instantly rerender
   - ```State``` must be initialized when a component is created
+  - Never do direct assignment to state (besides initialization), always use setState
+  - don't use heavy calculations in render method (is called a lot and shall remain performant)